djeada/Databases-Notes/notes/08_database_performance/06_working_with_billion_row_table.md

 | **Data Archiving**               | - Reduces active dataset size<br>- Improves performance                                   | - Accessibility of archived data<br>- Data migration effort | Effective for managing data growth; requires policies for data lifecycle management.        |
 | **Hardware Upgrades**            | - Immediate performance improvement                                                       | - High costs<br>- Limited scalability                      | Provides performance boost; may not be sufficient for massive datasets in the long term.    |

----

-## Additional Thoughts
+### Additional Thoughts

-- **Transactional Consistency**: In distributed environments, maintaining ACID (Atomicity, Consistency, Isolation, Durability) properties can be challenging.
-Consider using databases that support distributed transactions if consistency is critical.
+- **Transactional Consistency** is difficult to maintain in distributed environments, where preserving ACID properties can be challenging.
+Using databases with distributed transaction support can help when consistency is essential.

-- **Testing with Realistic Data Volumes**: Performance issues often only surface at scale.
-Use realistic data sizes in testing to identify potential bottlenecks early.
+- **Testing with Realistic Data Volumes** helps uncover performance issues that may only emerge at scale.
+Simulating actual data sizes during testing identifies bottlenecks early.

-- **Monitoring and Metrics**: Implement robust monitoring to track performance metrics, resource utilization, and system health.
-Tools like Prometheus, Grafana, and database-specific monitoring tools can be valuable.
+- **Monitoring and Metrics** provide insight into performance, resource usage, and system health.
+Tools like Prometheus, Grafana, and database-specific monitoring utilities are helpful for tracking key metrics.

-- **NoSQL Databases**: Depending on the use case, NoSQL databases like Cassandra, HBase, or MongoDB may handle large datasets more efficiently due to their distributed nature and scalability features.
+- **NoSQL Databases** such as Cassandra, HBase, or MongoDB are designed for scalability and distributed data handling, making them effective for large datasets.

-- **Data Compression**: Use compression techniques to reduce storage requirements and improve I/O performance.
-Many databases offer built-in compression options.
+- **Data Compression** techniques reduce storage demands and enhance I/O performance, with many databases offering built-in compression features.

-- **Message Queues and Event-Driven Architecture**: Utilize message queues (e.g., Apache Kafka, RabbitMQ) to decouple data ingestion from processing, allowing for more scalable and resilient systems.
+- **Message Queues and Event-Driven Architecture** decouple data ingestion from processing using tools like Apache Kafka or RabbitMQ, improving scalability and resilience.

-- **Cloud Services**: Consider leveraging cloud-based database services (e.g., Amazon Redshift, Google BigQuery) that are designed to handle large-scale data warehousing and analytics.
+- **Cloud Services** such as Amazon Redshift or Google BigQuery are tailored for large-scale data warehousing and analytics, offering scalability and performance optimization.